-The unique characteristics of individual students should determine the type and level of support services the student receives.
-Some students with gifted attributes will require more intensive services than others.
 The following definitions help to ensure that a continuum of services, delivery, and programing options are part of the gifted program in LCS and are referenced in this plan of service.

 - A continuum of services is the variety of delivery and K-12 programming options available to students with gifted attributes for meeting educational and affective needs. - A continuum of delivery of services refers to where students with gifted attributes receive services: general education classroom, Lead Instructional Coach with pull-out group, classroom cluster groups, interest groups, full-time services at special schools for students with gifted attributes (G.O.
 Center, T.C.
 Miller Elementary School for Innovation, P.L.
 Dunbar Middle School for Innovation, and CVGS), learning clusters for special interests or topics, mentorships, Dual Enrollment, or Early College opportunities. - The continuum of learning refers to Lynchburg City Schools K-12 content standards and benchmarks that allow for continuous learning and/or acceleration based upon progress monitoring and student achievement of the content benchmarks. - A continuum of programming options refers to the curricular and affective opportunities provided through implementation of programming components (structure, content options, differentiated instruction, and affective guidance).